 But again, you probably know all that.
 So what we’ll try to accomplish here, in this underwhelming tribute to a remarkable talent, is introduce (or re-introduce) you to his surprisingly enjoyable and impressive legacy of vocal recordings.

-The songs are easily found on Youtube or spotify, Amazon, etc. but the song titles are linked for your convenience below.
+The song titles are linked to Youtube for your convenience below.

 Tips of My Fingers, 1963 — This was Roy’s first record to chart, a cover version of a song written and popularized by country artist Bill Anderson a few years earlier.
 Clark managed to turn this odd country ballad into a pop recording.
 Although still twinged with country, it became acceptable to a much wider audience, even resulting in an appearance on American Bandstand.
 It’s not his best work, but if you give it a listen, you’ll hear his impressive youthful range.

 Yesterday When I Was Young, 1969 — Clearly his best, it’s one of those songs you forgot that you knew.
 Cue it up for anyone over the age of 50 and they’ll say “oh yes of course.”
 Many people think of it as a song of remembrance, but the message is actually one of regret.
 And with Clark’s vocal treatment, the effect can give you the chills.

 I Never Picked Cotton, 1970 — Another haunting vocal, although not nearly as meaningful to a broad audience.
 We include it here just to demonstrate that “Yesterday” wasn’t an off-chance stroke of luck.
 Clark changes key and leads the listener down a dangerous road; try and keep up.